superterrific/dana-byerly/src/about.md

 eleventyExcludeFromCollections: true
 kofi: false
 ---
 I'm an interaction designer and [front of the front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/) developer.
-I'm keenly interested in modular design, accessibility, usability, performance and the open web.
+I do UX Things by day I'm keenly interested in modular design, accessibility, usability, performance and the open web.

 I've been employed doing some form of web-based design since 1996, and for the last two decades have been working in the enterprise space.